BilalEssafi1/my-practice-repository/README.md

 To deploy this site, GitHub Pages was used.
 The steps for deployment are as follows:
   - Log in to Github.
   - Locate and click on the right GitHub repository.
-  - At the top of the repository, locate and click on Settings
+  - At the top of the repository, locate and click on Settings.
   - Navigate to the Pages section.
   - Unser Source click the drop-down menu und select Main.
   - Click on Save.